JonasLProgramador/first-project-with-react-native/README.md

-## A project named simplily with buy this app is just to put in place, little things like:
+## A project named simply with buy this app is just to put in place, little things like:
    - lists
    - component reutility
    - components in react native